Isotopes of Hurwitz algebras: Introduction

 Several important classes of non-associative algebras can be constructed by isotopy from the Hurwitz algebras.
 Examples include: \begin{enumerate} \item All finite-dimensional composition algebras \cite[p.~957]{kaplansky53}.
 This includes in particular all finite-dimensional absolute valued algebras, which are precisely the finite-dimensional composition algebras over $\R$ whose norm is anisotropic (\ie, $n(x)=0$ only if $x=0$).
-However, there exist infinite-dimensional composition algebras that are not isotopic to any Hurwitz algebra; see \eg{} \cite{cuenca92,eldmyung93}. \item All division algebras of dimension two over a field of characteristic different from two \cite{petersson00}. \item All eight-dimensional division algebras $A$ with the following property: for all non-zero $a\in A$ there exists a $b\in A$ such that $b(ax)=x$ for all $x\in A$. \end{enumerate}
+However, there exist composition algebras without identity element that are infinite dimensional, and thus not isotopic to any Hurwitz algebra; see \eg{} \cite{cuenca92,eldmyung93}. \item All division algebras of dimension two over a field of characteristic different from two \cite{petersson00}. \item All finite-dimensional division algebras $A$ that are not isotopic to an associative algebra, and satisfy the following property: for all non-zero $a\in A$ there exists an element $b\in A$ such that $b(ax)=x$ for all $x\in A$. \cite{invqgi} \end{enumerate}

-The purpose of the present article is to give a uniform description of isotopes of Hurwitz algebras.
-Generalising ideas that have earlier been used in more specialised situations (for example in \cite{petersson00,ckmmrr11}), we give a general description of all algebras isotopic to a Hurwitz algebra, encompassing also the case of characteristic two.
-As a consequence of our study we get a comprehensive picture of all isotopes of Hamilton's quaternion algebra $\H$ -- a class of real division algebras that has not been studied before.
+The purpose of the present article is to describe, in a uniform way, all isotopes of Hurwitz algebras.
+Generalising ideas that have earlier been used in more specialised situations (for example in \cite{ckmmrr11,petersson00}), we give a general description of all algebras isotopic to a Hurwitz algebra, encompassing also the case of the ground field $k$ having characteristic two.
+Our principal result is a comprehensive geometric description of all isotopes of Hamilton's quaternion algebra $\H$ -- a class of real division algebras that has not been studied before.

+Isotopes of Hurwitz algebras of dimension two is a special case of Petersson's \cite{petersson00} description of all $2$-dimensional algebras, which is also based on the concept of isotopy.
+There is a large number of articles on finite-dimensional composition algebras and absolute valued algebras (some examples are \cite{alsaody15,ckmmrr11,eldmyung93,kaplansky53,ramirez99}), most of which use the concept of isotopy as a central tool.

+This article is organised as follows.
 In Section~\ref{general}, a general description is given of the category of isotopes of a Hurwitz algebra $A$.
-A more elaborate study of the case where $(A,n)$ is a Euclidean space is given in Section~\ref{euclidean}, bringing about the promised description of isotopes of $\H$.
+A more elaborate study of the case where $(A,n)$ is a Euclidean space is given in Section~\ref{euclidean}, bringing about the announced description of isotopes of $\H$.
 Finally, Section~\ref{calg} treats composition algebras, showing how a description of these can be deduced from the results in Section~\ref{general}.